cakefs-unreal/cakefs-unreal.github.io/docs/tour.md

 	{{ bp_img_tour('Ext Equality') }}

-Cake IO makes a distinction between single file extensions like ".txt" and multi file extensions like ".txt.md".
+CakeFS makes a distinction between single file extensions like ".txt" and multi file extensions like ".txt.md".
 We can easily find out type a file extension is by having the object classify itself:

 === "C++"
 	```c++